reshailnaeem/sentiment-analysis-and-prediction/README.md

 # Sentiment Analysis and Prediction: A Hybrid Approach

-This is a sentiment analysis and prediction model that uses a hybrid approach with feature extraction.The model combines deep learning and classical machine learning: a deep learning model extracts features from movie reviews, and a logistic regression model uses these features to analyze the sentiment (positive or negative) in reviews.
+This is a sentiment analysis and prediction model that uses a hybrid approach with feature extraction.The model combines deep learning and classical machine learning: a deep learning model extracts features from movie reviews, and an SVM classifier model uses these features to analyze the sentiment (positive or negative) in reviews.
 The dataset used was the IMDb Dataset of 50K Movie Reviews.

 https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews